 1. Fat Bodies --Spaghetti shaped structures that have a bright orange or yellow color, if you have a particularly fat frog, these fat bodies may need to be removed to see the other structures.
 Usually they are located just on the inside of the abdominal wall.

-2. Peritoneum A spider-web like membrane that covers many of the organs; you may carefully pick it off to get a clear view
+2. Peritoneum A spider-web like membrane that covers many of the organs, most easily seen covering the heart.

 3. Liver--The largest structure of the the body cavity.
 This brown colored organ is composed of three lobes.
 The right lobe, the left anterior lobe, and the left posterior lobe.
-The liver is not primarily an organ of digestion, it does secrete a digestive juice called bile.
-Bile is needed for the proper digestion of fats.
+The live secretes a digestive juice called bile which is needed for the proper digestion of fats.

 4. Heart - at the top of the liver, the heart is a triangular structure.
 The left and right atrium can be found at the top of the heart.
 A single ventricle located at the bottom of the heart.
 The large vessel extending out from the heart is the conus arteriosis.

-5. Lungs - Locate the lungs by looking underneath and behind the heart and liver.
-They are two spongy organs.
+5. Lungs - Locate the two spongy lungs by looking behind the heart and liver..